Choux pastry, we meet again!

 - Blackberry: fill with blackberry cream cheese filling, top with a dusting of confectioners’ sugar

 - Maple: fill with whipped cream (use 2 Tbsp maple syrup instead of confectioners’ sugar), top with maple glaze

 - Salted Caramel: fill with whipped cream, top with salted caramel

 - Pumpkin: fill with pumpkin cream cheese filling, top with a dusting of confectioners’ sugar or brown butter icing

 - Raspberry: fill with raspberry jam, top with vanilla icing or a dusting of confectioners’ sugar

 - Nutella: Swap peanut butter for Nutella in the mousse recipe below

-- Mocha: fill with mocha whipped cream, top with chocolate ganache recipe below.
+- Mocha: fill with mocha whipped cream, top with chocolate ganache.
 For mocha whipped cream, add 1 teaspoon espresso powder to homemade whipped cream.